jschiefer/legostyx/README.md

 After a while of noodling, the RCX will display the "running person" icon and the number 0000 on the display.

+This is as far as I got with this for the moment.